The Roads Most Traveled

 Driving in Costa Rica, a primer (with gifs).

 Driving in Costa Rica is like playing a video game.
 Pedestrians come out of nowhere.
-Bicycles and motorbikes swerve around you.
-There is an occasional horse (when you are outside of the city) and a lot of confident dogs.
+Bikes and motorbikes swerve around you.
+There is an occasional horse (when you are outside of the city).
 Vehicles are broken down in absurd places.
 Semi-trucks park on highway on-ramps.
-Even on the fast, mostly multi-lane toll road, vehicles stop to let off passengers and people selling snacks and fruit might be walking between the lanes.
 Most intersections are uncontrolled.
 At any moment there is something close to hitting you.
 If not, it is because you are close to hitting something.
 There is no relaxing on the roads in Costa Rica: you keep your head on a swivel.

 Related to not rushing is driving slow.
 Operating at standard pace is still too much.
 You need to slow down.
 Most of the time traffic will dictate this.
-Or the omnipresent speed bumps will, aptly called "reductores" in spanish.
+Or the omnipresent speed bumps will.
 But if they don't, slow down.
-One's ability to successfully keep their head on a swivel is immeasurably improved by driving slowly.
+One's ability to successfully keep their head on a swivel is immeasurably improved by driving more slowly than normal.
+People do speed, which is insane, and fairly difficult to do.
 Standard highway speed is generally 80KPH, just under 50MPH.
-Surface streets might mean only progressing between 25KPH and 40KPH.
-You are not going to be going fast, but frequently it is better to go even slower.
-You never know when there might be a sudden pedestrian or dog.
-Or a vehicle without rear lights.
+Surface streets might only be progressing between 25KPH and 4KPH.
+You are not going to be going fast, but frequently it is better to go even more slowly.
+You never know when there might be a sudden pedestrian or chicken.

-Costa Rica places an immense tax burden on the import of new vehicles.
-They are available, of course, but with prices 30-50% higher than the US.
+Costa Rica places an immense tax burden on the importation of new vehicles.
+They are available, but at prices between 30-50% higher than the US.
 This means A) the used car market is very strong and B) people drive vehicles into the ground.
-Sometimes that ground is in a very inconvenient spot.
+Sometimes that ground is in very inconvenient spots.
 Perhaps it is immediately in front of you.
 Or somewhere along your route of travel.
-Perhaps the vehicle is a bus or an old dump truck that is still running, but laboring up a single lane hill at 10kph on an 80kph road.
+Perhaps the vehicle is a bus or an old dump truck that is still running, but laboring up a single lane hill at 10kph on an 80kph toll road.

 Less than 50% of Costa Rican drivers have auto insurance.
 For those that do, it is critical, when an accident occurs, for everyone to stay at the scene for police to ascertain fault and produce paperwork.
-Should the accident be in the middle of an intersection, a merge point on a highway, or someplace similarly inconvenient, there is no such thing as 'moving your vehicle to the side'.
+Should the accident is in the middle of an intersection, a merge point on a highway, or someplace similarly inconvenient, there is no such thing as 'moving your vehicle to the side'.
 Everyone freezes in place, even if it brings traffic to a dead stop, regardless the severity of the accident.
 A minor rear end collision with no external damage could hamper traffic flow in a lane for hours.
-We recently drove through an intersection with an upright motorcycle and car parked in their impact positions.
-Neither vehicle looked damaged.
-Both vehicles were still there when we drove back 90 minutes later.

 After all of this, one might still ask, what's the big deal?
 Keep your head on a swivel, don't rush, drive slow, stay on the road...how complicated could this be?

-The final complicating factor of all of this is the near universal use of single lane roads.
-Even multi-lane highways and toll roads frequently narrow to single lanes for bridges and other various chokepoints, often with zero advance warning.
+The final complicating factor to add to all of this is the near universal use of single lane roads.
+Even multi-lane highways and toll roads frequently narrow to single lanes for bridges and other various chokepoints.
 Everything described above in the suburban United States is resolved by more lanes and alternative routing.
-Neither really exist in Costa Rica.
+Neither exist in Costa Rica.

 Costa Rica is renowned for its natural beauty: rugged volcanic mountains, plunging river canyons, expansive jungles and untamed wilderness.
 More roads and more lanes would be a bit incongruent.
 Also, they would be very expensive.
 So they don't exist.